-122, 1ast bullet point establishing the source and /or the destination of funds.
+122, last bullet point establishing the source and /or the destination of funds.
 It is not clear what this refers to that goes beyond the measures already listed in the first and fourth bullet points.
 Delete.
-124, second bullet point verifying the customer's identity on the basis of a payment drawn on an account in the sole or joint name of the customer with a EEA-regulated credit institution; This should be re-phrased to focus on the control of the customer over the payment account, as e-money issuers are usually unable to verify the name on the funding account.
-They can however establish if the customer has control over the account, which provides assurance that the person using the account is the account holder or someone with right of access to it. basis of a payment drawn on an account in the sole or joint name of the customer with a EEA-regulated credit institution over which the customer can 124, sixth bullet point assuming the nature and intended purpose of the business relationship where this is obvious, e.g. certain gift cards that do not fall under the closed loop/closed network exemption; Whilst helpful, it could be read to suggest that for more general purpose products, the nature and intended purpose of the business relationship cannot be assumed and may have to be individually ascertained.
+124, second bullet point verifying the customer's identity on the basis of a payment drawn on an account in the sole or joint name of the customer with a EEA-regulated credit institution; account, as e-money issuers are usually unable to verify the name on the funding account.
+They basis of a payment drawn on an account in the sole or joint name of the customer with a EEA-regulated credit institution over which the customer can 124, sixth bullet point assuming the nature and intended purpose of the business relationship where this is obvious, e.g. certain gift cards that do not fall under the closed loop/closed network exemption; and intended purpose of the business relationship cannot be assumed and may have reducing the intensity of monitoring as long as a certain monetary threshold is not reached.
+As ongoing monitoring is an important means of obtaining more information on customer risk factors (see above) during the course of a customer relationship, that threshold should not exceed EUR 250 for individual transactions or transactions that appear to be linked over the course of 12 months.